 The initial reward for participating in the Los Angeles County Science Fair is the opportunity to display a science project, meet with other exhibitors, and share information and views.
 A certificate of merit is given to each student exhibitor in recognition of his or her efforts.

-For more photos of previous Science Fair winners and contestants, visit our Shutterfly slideshows above with downloadable pictures.
+For photos of previous Science Fair winners and participants, visit our Shutterfly slideshows with downloadable pictures.

-First, Second, Third Place and Honorable Mention Awards, consisting of medals and ribbons, are awarded for exhibits in each category in both Senior and Junior Divisions.
+First, Second, Third Place and Honorable Mention Awards, consisting of medals, ribbons and certificates are awarded for exhibits in each category in both Senior and Junior Divisions.
 In addition to awards for place winners, a number of special awards are presented from organizations and the business community.

 Sweepstakes Award: The 1st Place winner in each category is automatically considered for the Sweepstakes Award: Best Junior Project and Best Senior Project.

 Suraj Anand (left), from Ridgecrest Intermediate School, won the Junior Sweepstakes Award for his project: Conserved Regions of Coagulation Factors III, VIII, and XII’s Percent, Location, and Function in Diverse Species.
 Suraj also won First Place in Jr. Biochemistry & Microbiology.